-I still remember the VP look me with a sad smile.
+I still remember the VP looking at me with a sad smile.
 She sighed, telling me, “John, I know you’re saying words in English, but they mean nothing to me.”
 The crazy thing was that I did (and do) pride myself on my communication skills.
 I had gone to bed the night before thinking about how I could explain these concepts simply.

 The catch: I was still describing how the solution worked from a technological perspective and not a business perspective.
 She didn’t care about the technology I was talking about it.
 She cared more about how the solution was going to solve her business problems.